MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 You can review your entire configuration and edit settings as needed before completing the connection. *Be sure to read the connector-specific information for your data source if you haven't already done so.* When you're ready to complete the connection, select **Finish updating**.

+## Step 10: Set up search result page

+After publishing the connection, you need to customize the search results page with verticals and result types.
+To learn about customizing search results, review how to [manage verticals](manage-verticals.md) and [result types](manage-result-types.md).

 ### Confirm if the connection setup worked

 Go to the list of your published connections under the **Connectors** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Monitor your connections](manage-connector.md).